Karsenh/karsen_nodejs_fetch_receipt_api/README.md

-# Node Receipt Test
+# NodeJS Backend Receipt API
 This NodeJS application was written by Karsen Hansen as a backend take-home assignment for Fetch.
 This server processes `receipts`, calculates `point` values based on provided rules, and stores points in memory associated by `id` for retrieval later.

 <img src="./server_diagram.png" alt="alt text" width="750"/>

-## How To Run Server
+## Running the Server
 ### Docker Instructions
-1. Open a new terminal window & build the NodeJS docker image with command:
+1. Open a new terminal window, cd to this project, & build the NodeJS project docker Image with command:
 > docker build -t karsen_nodejs_receipt_api .

-2. Run the NodeJS app from the newly created docker image with command:
+2. Run the newly created NodeJS project Image with command:
 > docker run -p 5001:5001 karsen_nodejs_receipt_api

 ****NOTE:** All tests should execute (and pass) before the server starts but you can also run tests with command: